 But other times it would last 2-3 days no problem.
 It was not consistent, something was going on.
 It was either hardware related or software.

 A quick search online showed that many people are having the same issue and some were looking to replace the battery.
 In this post, I will show you how to fix your Samsung Gear S3 Frontier battery draining too fast with just a software reset.

 Samsung Gear S3 battery drain fix

-For some reason, my Gear S3 smartwatch would get its self into a software loop.
+For some reason, my Gear S3 smartwatch would get itself into a software loop.
 Something was going on in the background and it was slowing it down and causing massive battery drain.

 It was probably caused by a watch update or a corrupted watch face/application.

 Make sure you are on the latest update by going to your Gear Wearable App Home > Watch software update.

 If you are on the latest update then the following method worked for me.

 Firstly, make sure your watch is fully charged as this process may take 1/2 hour or more.
 You can do a Hard Reset either via the Gear App or via the Gear watch.
 The following steps are using the gear application.